1.13. plot

 1.13.2.2.
 Plot Configuration File

-Several plots can be created with a Plot Configuration File and a plot can contain up to three line-graphs.
+The plot tool can currently only plot lines.
+Several plots can be created with a plot configuration file and a plot can contain up to three axes.

 Note